 For more on this see Breast Density and Your Mammogram Report.

-If you have certain benign breast conditions
+Certain benign breast conditions

 Women diagnosed with certain benign (non-cancer) breast conditions may have a higher risk of breast cancer.
 Some of these conditions are more closely linked to breast cancer risk than others.
 Doctors often divide benign breast conditions into 3 general groups, depending on how they affect this risk.